Stellar theory for flag complexes: Introduction

 \section{Introduction}

-A basic result in piecewise linear (PL-)topology, is that \begin{theorem} (Alexander, \cite[Theorem 15:1]{Alexander1930}) Two simplicial complexes are PL-homeomorphic if and only if they can be connected by a sequence of stellar subdivisions and their inverses. \end{theorem} See e.g. \cite[Theorem 4.5]{Lickorish:PLsurvey} for a modern proof and further references.
+A basic result in piecewise linear (PL) topology, is that \begin{theorem} (Alexander, \cite[Theorem 15:1]{Alexander1930}) Two simplicial complexes are PL homeomorphic if and only if they can be connected by a sequence of stellar subdivisions and their inverses. \end{theorem} See e.g. \cite[Theorem 4.5]{Lickorish:PLsurvey} for a modern proof and further references.

-A (abstract) simplicial complex is called \emph{flag} if all its minimal non-faces have size two; equivalently, it is the complex of cliques of a simple graph.
-Flag complexes arise in many mathematical contexts, and often interesting families of flag complexes share the same PL-type; for example, the order complexes of intervals w.r.t.\ Bruhat order on Coxeter groups are PL-spheres \cite{Bjorner84:PosetsRegularCWBruhatOrder}.
+An (abstract) simplicial complex is called \emph{flag} if all its minimal non-faces (called also \emph{missing faces}) have cardinality two; equivalently, it is the complex of cliques of a simple graph.
+Flag complexes arise in many mathematical contexts, and often interesting families of flag complexes share the same PL type; for example, the order complexes of intervals with respect to Bruhat order on Coxeter groups are PL spheres \cite{Bjorner84:PosetsRegularCWBruhatOrder}.
+Very recently Adiprasito and Benedetti showed that the Hirsch conjecture, on the diameter of the facet-ridge graph, holds for all (connected) flag homology manifolds \cite{Adiprasito-Bennedetti:Hirsch}.

-Our main result says that \begin{maintheorem} Two flag simplicial complexes are PL-homeomorphic if and only if they can be connected by a sequence of \emph{flag} complexes, each obtained from the previous one by either an edge subdivision or its inverse. \end{maintheorem} Equivalently, in graph language, this theorem reads as: \begin{corollary} The clique complexes of graphs $G$ and $G'$ are PL-homeomorphic iff there is a sequence of graphs $G=G_0,G_1,\dots,G_t=G'$ such that for any $1\leq i\leq t$, one of $G_{i-1},G_i$ is obtained from the other by placing a new vertex $v$ at the middle of an edge $\{a,b\}$ (breaking it into two edges) and connecting $v$ to all \emph{common} neighbors of $a$ and $b$. \end{corollary}
+Our main result says that: \begin{maintheorem} Two flag simplicial complexes are PL homeomorphic if and only if they can be connected by a sequence of edge subdivisions and their inverses such that all the complexes in the sequence are flag. \end{maintheorem}

+Equivalently, in graph language, this theorem reads as: \begin{corollary} The clique complexes of two graphs $G$ and $G'$ are PL homeomorphic if and only if there is a sequence of graphs $G=G_0,G_1,\dots,G_t=G'$ such that for any $1\leq i\leq t$, one of $G_{i-1},G_i$ is obtained from the other by placing a new vertex $v$ at the middle of an edge $\{a,b\}$ (breaking it into two edges) and connecting $v$ to all common neighbors of $a$ and $b$. \end{corollary}

+Along the way, in Proposition~\ref{prop:br}, we will show that one can connect any simplicial complex to its barycentric subdivision by a sequence of edge subdivisions (no inverse moves are needed).
+We use this result to rediscover Alexander's result \cite[Corollary 10:2d]{Alexander1930} that in Theorem \ref{thm:stellar} subdivisions at edges suffice; see Corollary~\ref{cor:PLedge-sd}.